laxmilolla/AI_CRDC_HUB/REFINED_USER_STORY.md

 **Step 10: Submit TOTP Code**
 - Action: Click "Submit" button to complete login
-- Expected Result: TOTP code is submitted and user is logged in
+- Expected Result: TOTP code is submitted and user is navigated to 2FA reminder page or NIH Information Sharing Consent page
 - Wait For: "Submit" button to be visible and clickable (timeout: 10 seconds)
+- Validation: Page navigates away from TOTP entry page (URL no longer contains 'two_factor/authenticator')

+**Step 10.5: Handle 2FA Reminder Page (Conditional)**
+- Action: If a page appears asking "Do you want to add another 2FA method?", click "Continue" button
+- Expected Result: Page proceeds to the next step (consent page)
+- Wait For: "Continue" button to be visible and clickable (timeout: 10 seconds), or page to navigate away automatically
+- Validation: If the 2FA reminder page appears (URL contains 'second_mfa_reminder'), click "Continue".
+If not present, step passes automatically and proceeds to consent page.

+**Step 11: Grant Consent (Conditional)**
+- Action: If a consent page appears with "Grant" button, click "Grant" button
+- Expected Result: Consent is granted and user is redirected to the Cancer Data Commons Hub main page
+- Wait For: "Grant" button to be visible and clickable (timeout: 10 seconds), or page to navigate away automatically
+- After Click: Wait for navigation/redirect to complete (timeout: 15 seconds).
+The page may take a few seconds to redirect after clicking "Grant"
-- Validation: User is redirected to the Cancer Data Commons Hub main page (URL contains 'hub-stage.datacommons.cancer.gov')
+- Validation: If consent page appears (URL contains 'sts.nih.gov/auth/oauth/v2/authorize/consent'), click "Grant".
+After clicking, wait for redirect to complete.
+User is redirected to the Cancer Data Commons Hub main page (URL contains 'hub-stage.datacommons.cancer.gov')

-**Step 11: Verify Successful Login**
+**Step 12: Verify Successful Login**
 - Action: Verify successful login
 - Expected Result: User is logged in and can see the hub's main dashboard/content
 - Wait For: Hub main page to load (timeout: 15 seconds)